DanPoznanski/mywebcum/content/posts/Loki/index.md

-# Download and Install Loki Binary
+# Download and Install Loki localy
-T
 o keep this as simple as possible, we will install the Loki binary as a service on our existing Grafana server.

 To check the latest version of Grafana Loki, visit the Loki releases page. https://github.com/grafana/loki/releases/